-By night I write eclectic essays on philosophy, books, living, creativity and more.
+This blog is my hobby.
 Almost all the posts you see on this site start off as notes written to myself.
 A small percentage seem like they might be interesting to other people, so I share edited versions.
-For those who get confused, this blog is purely my hobby.
+Sometimes I write posts nearly every day, sometimes I don’t write much for months.
+I’m trying to keep things a bit more consistent.

 I am currently a top writer on Medium for the topics: mental health, creativity, life lessons, books, writing, art, and self improvement.